PowerShell/Community-Blog/Posts/2023/01/Mastering-The-Steppable-Pipeline.md

 ### Missing properties

-A limitation of the PowerShell pipeline is that even each object in the pipeline contains all the member (including properties) information about the current item ( named `$PSItem` or just `$_`).
-It still might not be enough to define a unified output headers for all the object that might follow.
-Consider the following two objects being converted to a Csv list:
+Consider the following two objects being output to a table:

 ```PowerShell
 $a = [pscustomobject]@{ name='John'; address='home'}